Oaxaca en la historia y en el mito: Codices

-García Bustos incorporates accurate depictions of prehispanic codices in his mural, using them to depict mythology and history.
+García Bustos incorporates accurate depictions of prehispanic codices in his mural, using them to evoke mythology and history.
 The Mixtec codices are rich sources of information and they have been examined in many books and articles.
 High definition versions of the codices can be studied online.

-Mixtec codices
+Mixtec and Mayan codices

 The existing Mixtec prehispanic codices, either six or eight in number, and their Mayan counterparts are the only historical and genealogical documents that survived the Spanish conquest.
-Other codices created after the conquest were made with Spanish influence as was the case with the so-called Aztec codices and the Florentine Codex.
-Some codices contain an origin myth.
-These depictions reveal that the gods played a role in the birth of rulers, thereby establishing the rulers connection to the gods and the divine right to rule from one generation to another.
+Famously, in the Mayan peninsula Bishop Diego de Landa Calderón led his campaign against idolatry and human sacrifice --by destroying codices.
+Codices created after the conquest were made with Spanish influence and leadership as was the case with the so-called Aztec codices and the 2,500 page Florentine Codex, in which Bernardino de Sahagún led the documenting of ithe ndigenous worldview and culture, including agriculture, between 1540 and 1585.